 – your phone number

-Employers can only submit one claim per 3 weeks, which is the minimum length an employee can be furloughed for.
+Employers can currently only submit one claim per 3 weeks, which is the minimum length an employee can be furloughed for.
 That being said, claims can be backdated to 1 March.
+From 1 July the minimum claim period will reduce to 1 week and claim periods will no longer be able to overlap months.
+In addition, claims for the period to 30 June will have to be made by 31 July and employers will need to ensure they do this or risk missing out on their reclaim.

-For more information or advice, please watch for updates on this site as more information becomes available or contact a member of our team on 01254 679131.
+For more information or advice, please watch for updates on this site as more information becomes available or contact Jonathan Cunningham (01254 604318 / firstname.lastname@example.org) or Julie Mason for existing PM+M payroll clients (01254 604311 / email@example.com).